sandokanCat/42discoveryPython/module2/ex02/README.md

 ```

 - When executed, the program should prompt the user to enter a password.
-- If the password is correct, the program should display: "ACCESS GRANTED".
+- If the password is correct, the program should display: `ACCESS GRANTED`.
-- If the password is incorrect, the program should display: "ACCESS DENIED".
+- If the password is incorrect, the program should display: `ACCESS DENIED`.

 ```shell
 ?> ./password.py